Why Jesus Washed the Apostles’ Feet, and Why We Do It Too

 My wife has nice feet.
 Mine aren’t.
 I think of this every Holy Thursday.
 Our pastor washes the feet of twelve people, in imitation of Jesus washing the Apostles’ feet at the start of the Last Supper, and I always think “I’m glad I’m not up there.”
 Vain, I admit.

-While I’m being honest, the washing always seems to me a little hokey.
+A lot of churches do this.
+It’s always seems to me a little hokey.
 It feels to me more like theatre than worship.
 Bad theatre.
 Twelve people sit on chairs at the front of the church, most of them with their pantlegs rolled up, holding their shoes and socks in their hands.
 It doesn’t look real.
+It looks fake.

-I know the reason we do it on Holy (or Maundy) Thursday.
+I know the reason we do it.
 But the symbol is so far away from anything we do in our culture, it feels artificial to me.
 Who washes a guest’s feet?
 How does this apply in downtown Phoenix or the suburbs of Boston, or the corn fields of western Nebraska?
 We don’t do anything like that.
-It feels hokey.
+As I say, it feels hokey.

 The Sacramentum Christi

 Pope Benedict can help with this.
 The pope gives the Holy Thursday homily every year and Benedict talked about the washing in his homily in 2008.
-He called the washing a “sacramentum Christi.”
-That means the mystery of Christ as he comes to us.
+He called it a “sacramentum Christi.”
+That means the mystery of Christ as He comes to us.
+It’s a way of saying “This is who Jesus is.”

-Jesus’s washing the Apostles’ feet points to “the sacramentum Christi in its entirety: his service of salvation, his descent even to the cross, his love to the end, which purifies us and makes us capable of God.”
-His being a servant to his friends in that way — even to Judas, who he knows will betray him — points to the even greater sacrifice he would make for us the next day.
-He washed his disciples’ feet as a sign that he would die for them so he could wash their souls.
+Jesus’s washing the Apostles’ feet points to the whole mystery of Christ, Benedict says.
+It points to “his service of salvation, his descent even to the cross, his love to the end.”
+His being a servant to his friends in that way — even to Judas, who He knows will betray Him — points to the even greater sacrifice He would make for us the next day.
+He washed His disciples’ feet as a sign that he would die for them so he could wash their souls.

 What does this mean for us?
-Lots, of course, but in this homily Benedict offers two lessons.
+Benedict offers two lessons.

 The Gift to Others